 Sound recording gear can get very expensive.
 Do you need the best equipment, and related, do you need it now?
 Can you buy lower or middle-end equipment now and upgrade later?
 In metropolitan areas it is possible to rent equipment, which will allow you to “try before you buy.”

-3. Balance your needs and your budget
+3. Balance your needs and budget

 Don’t forget to budget for the costs of microphones (often way more expensive than recorders), cables, adapters, power supplies and batteries, tripods, wind protection (can also be pricey if you don’t make your own), carrying cases, and possibly pre-amplifiers or mixers.
 All of these add to the space needs of your equipment.

-4. Periodically reassess your needs.
+4. Periodically reassess your needs

+Keep an eye out for deals (I hear some good deals are available on EBay, but I’ve been outbid every time I try to buy something).
+Also, your needs may change – you may need lighter gear, or you may find that you’re not taking those 10-mile hikes with sound equipment filling your backpack anymore, so heavier equipment would work fine now.
+You may decide that you’re not using those professional-level mics but have switched to plug-in-power mics and can get away with a pocket recorder.
 If you have the budget and weight of the gear isn’t an issue for you, by all means go for the professional-level gear.
-You will save a significant amount of time messing with equipment and recordings in order to make them sounds as good as the pros do.
-However, if money is tight, or you like do things the hard way, there are less expensive options.
-In addition to the Avisoft website, good reviews of the recorders can be found on commercial sites, including Amazon, Sweetwater.com, B & H Photo, and other gear dealers.
+You will save a significant amount of time messing with equipment and recordings in order to make them sound as good as the pros do.
+However, if money is tight, or you like to do things the hard way, there are less expensive options.
+In addition to the Avisoft website, good reviews of recorders can be found on commercial sites, including Amazon, Sweetwater.com, B & H Photo, and other gear dealers.
 The Wildlife Sound Society of the UK also provides some equipment reviews.
 Also note that in the last few years there have been some major shake-ups in field recorders, with Sony and Olympus, both of whom made some really great recorders, effectively exiting the market.
 I hope that is a temporary thing, and that new offerings are down the road.
 But meanwhile, check the used market for Sony PCM-M10, Sony PCM-D100, Olympus LS-09, Olympus LS-11, Olympus LS-100, and Tascam DR100 mk III.
 These have all been favorites of nature recordists over the years.
 Even the old professional workhorses from Sound Devices, the 702, 722, and 744 are now relegated to the used market.

-1. I’ve been reading about recording outdoors and found this post, thank you.
+I’ve been reading about recording outdoors and found this post, thank you.
 Most of the articles I’ve read are about removing wind noise by using dead cats an blimps and so forth, but what if I want to capture the wind sounds, but want to not have the phlup sound that the wind makes when hitting a mic?
 Is there a way to capture the subtle sound of breeze without damping it away so I don’t get the phlup?

-1. Hi Speedy, keeping the wind from making a buffeting sound when it hits a mic is a challenge.
+Hi Speedy, keeping the wind from making a buffeting sound when it hits a mic is a challenge.
 The blimps + dead cats do that with a variety of layers, so it might be possible to start removing layers to try to get the sound you want.
 The most important thing is to keep the wind off the mic capsule.
 Most effective is dead air space, although you can also use thick, acoustically-transparent foam.
 In the case of a blimp, the shell of the blimp blocks some air, and is usually covered or lined with a thin foam that blocks even more.
 Depending upon what you are trying to record (wind speed, gustiness, etc), that may be enough.
 Use the landscape as much as you can, too, by using vegetation, rocks, etc, to block the wind (experiment with distance to objects to get the sound you want).
 Also, the closer to the ground, the lower the wind speed, usually.
 So think of wind protection as a series of layers that are added as wind speed increases.
 Each layer provides additional protection, but will also dampen the sound somewhat, especially in higher frequencies.
 Fur is quite effective (but not completely) at minimizing wind at higher wind speeds, but really dampens the higher frequencies.
 So you might start with a blimp without the fur (go with a better brand) and see if that and mic placement will get you the sound you are after.
 Hope that helps, Chris

-2. It seems like squeaky, crunching, screeching sounds will highly unlikely be recorded properly by the microphones which are made to record human voice.
+It seems like squeaky, crunching, screeching sounds will highly unlikely be recorded properly by the microphones which are made to record human voice.
 That is why there is a separate category of microphones that is suitable exactly for recording the sound effects.

-3. I am keen to record the seashore/sounds of the sea continuously from a boathouse with electrical connections which is about 50 feet ( call it 15m ) from high tide .
+I am keen to record the seashore/sounds of the sea continuously from a boathouse with electrical connections which is about 50 feet ( call it 15m ) from high tide .
 Is this possible?
 I have no experience in audio but I do not believe that should stop me from trying.
 The location is a bay leading into the North Atlantic and it is subject to hurricane winds from time to time in winter but the microphone could be shielded from direct exposure to the wind .
 The sounds are extraordinary and I would like to share them with people all over the world, particularly expats.
 Any hope?
 I am really looking forward to hearing your ideas.
 Maria

-1. Hi Maria, thanks for visiting my blog.
+Hi Maria, thanks for visiting my blog.
 Recording ocean sounds is very complex, but also very rewarding.
 Part of the difficulty stems from the variety of sounds, both direct and reflected from various surfaces (structures, cliffs, etc).
 Do I understand that you are looking to set up a microphone to live-stream the sounds?
 I don’t have any experience doing that, but you might check with these guys: https://jrbp.stanford.edu/about/facilities/live-audio-stream.
 Hope that helps!

-4. Hello from Finland!
+Hello from Finland!
 First, really impressed by your depth and clarity.

 Do you have any recommendations on equipment for extremely cold environments… Ive been looking at the mixpre3 and f6, but now you got me wondering… Say I want to record birch trees cracking at minus 30-40c, sounds of ice sheets etc. Hadnt really thought about how cold will affect battery drain etc.